Security & trust

 What we do today

-Donor names and email addresses flowing through our smart-webhook receiver are SHA-256 hashed with a per-organisation pepper before they touch the database — we never persist the raw payload from the fundraising platform.
+Donor names and email addresses flowing through our smart-webhook receiver are SHA-256 hashed with a per-organisation pepper before storage.
+We retain a structural copy of the inbound payload for debugging and re-classification, but the donor email and name fields are replaced with <hashed> sentinels at write time.
+The original values are never written to disk.
+Any other PII the classifier flags (phone numbers, addresses, free-text notes) is hashed or stripped on the same code path.
 Stripe sends us the donor email on each charge so you can review flagged donations; that email is stored so we can show it to you, and never shared with third parties beyond the sub-processors disclosed in our DPA.
 Tracking events are anonymous unless your team explicitly identifies the donor on the donation form via our snippet.
-We do not collect phone numbers, addresses, dates of birth, payment card data, or any other personal data.
+Organisations can additionally enable Privacy mode: masked from Settings, which hides plaintext donor identifiers from the UI altogether.

 All customer data lives in Supabase Postgres with at-rest AES-256 encryption.
 All API traffic is TLS 1.2+.
 The tracking and webhook ingest endpoints reject plain HTTP.